Santuario de la Virgen de la Cabeza

 (To be confirmed by Hermandad)

-The second most popular festival in Andalucia with up to 250,000 pilgrims traditionally takes place on the last Sunday of April each year outside the town of Andujar in Jaen province.
+Virgin de la Cabeza is the second most popular festival in Andalucia with up to 250,000 pilgrims, it traditionally takes place on weekend of the last Sunday of April each year outside the town of Andujar in Jaen province.

-The story goes that in 1227, a shepherd with a damaged arm found an image of the Virgin on the Cerro de Cabezo (a mountain peak in the Sierra Morena); soon after, his arm was miraculously cured.
-The romeria, which goes the sanctuary built on this spot, dates from the 14th century, and was mentioned by Cervantes.
-It is the biggest in Andalucia after El Rocio, and is attended by 600,000 people every year (El Rocio has a million).
-It is the oldest Romeria in Spain.
-This Virgin is the patron saint of hunters.
+The story goes that in 1227, a shepherd with a damaged arm found an image of the Virgin de la Cabeza on the Cerro de Cabezo (a mountain peak in the Sierra Morena); soon after, his arm was miraculously cured.
+The Romeria, of today which goes the sanctuary that built on this spot, dates from the 14th century, and was mentioned by Cervantes.
+It is the biggest pilgrimage in Andalucia after El Rocio, and is attended by 250,000 people every year (El Rocio has up to a million).
+It is also the oldest Romeria in Spain.